-- Definition: The number of persons, who over a seven-day period - have been registered electronically as a COVID-19 case by a local health authority (Meldedatum). - and have been hospitalized (not necessarily during the seven-day period). - This is not the number of new hospitalizations over the last seven days. - This number does not take into account whether COVID-19 was the reason of hospitalization. - Most recent values are biased downwards due to two types of delays: - $\cdot\,$ delay between $\textit{Meldedatum}~(\approx$ positive test) and hospitalization. - delay between hospitalization and appearance in RKI data.
+- Definition: The number of persons, who over a seven-day period - have been registered electronically as a COVID-19 case by a local health authority (Meldedatum). - and have been hospitalized (not necessarily during the seven-day period). - Most recent values are biased downwards due to two types of delays: - $\cdot\,$ delay between $\textit{Meldedatum}~(\approx$ positive test) and hospitalization. - delay between hospitalization and appearance in RKI data.